-There are countless blog posts that have definitively claimed to know the best time post.
-Here’s one that says for Facebook, weekends are the best.
-And here’s one that says weekdays are the best.
+There are countless blog posts that have definitively claimed to know the best time to post.
+Here’s one that that says weekdays are the best for Facebook.
 This one says the best time to post is when your fans aren’t even online.

 The truth is, they’re all wrong.
 Unfortunately, despite our desire for a black-and-white answer, the best time to post remains the same it’s always been.
 So when is that?

 We know it sounds like a cop-out, but the truth is, following a set schedule created by a different business likely isn’t relevant to you.
 What you need to do is use analytics to figure out who your audience is and when you get the interactions you’re looking for.
 Then, base your content calendar on the results depending on what you’re trying to accomplish.

 Personalization is powerful in marketing.
 As many as 86% of consumers say it impacts their purchasing decisions.
 So it’s no surprise businesses are making it a priority:

 But for it to generate positive ROI, it has to be done the correctly — and research shows that only 10% of top-tier retailers say they’re getting it right.

 Too many businesses believe that personalization ends at names in email subject lines and suggestions based on purchase history.
 According to research, today’s consumers expect more: